Say Hello to Android O and Unveil the Updates

 But this sweet confit missed out to grace the custom of getting borne on the grounds of Mountain View, California, headquarters, where a giant lollipop, ice cream sandwich and jelly beans were revealed.
 This is the first time Google has revealed the Android statue somewhere else.

-What are the key features of Android Oreo?
+What are the Key Features of Android Oreo?

 Picture-in-Picture mode, quicker boot times, contextual press-to-hold options, notification dots, new emojis, and limited background activities for longer battery life are all new features of Android Oreo.
 Additional enhancements include quicker Android Runtime, enhanced keyboard navigation, Wi-Fi awareness, and support for high-resolution audio.
 The upgrade improves efficiency and opens up new Java Language APIs for mobile app development.